 Advisers and mentors

-The fellowship's graduate education advisory system provides you with comprehensive educational advice and personal support.
+The Pediatric Critical Care Fellowship's graduate education advisory system provides you with comprehensive educational advice and personal support.
 You choose a faculty adviser who serves as your primary contact.

 Many prominent professors visit Mayo Clinic each year.
 They present their work during noon and morning lectures and participate in hospital rounds.
 You are encouraged to take full advantage of these opportunities.